-As stated herein, the designation "Rev" following an article number indicates a revision, in part, of the IHSA rule.
+As stated herein, the designation "Rev" following an article number indicates a revision of the IHSA rule.
 If the revision applies only to certain leagues, those leagues to which it applies are indicated.
 Rookie, Junior, Minor, Major, Senior, and Liberty refer to the spring/summer season divisions.
 7U, 9U, 11U and 13U refer to the fall season divisions.
 All other rules set forth herein are intended to supplant the indicated IHSA rule.

-Head coaches are responsible for knowing IHSA and WPPA rules.
+All coaches are responsible for knowing IHSA and WPPA rules.

 Art.
 1 Rev...
 Minimum number of players to start a game: